neo4jrb/devise-activegraph/README.md

 ## Note on testing

-To run all test, simply type `rake` If you want to run a specific Devise test (see the devise github repository) set the DEVISE_TEST_PATH.
+To run all test, checkout devise repository in same directory as devise-activegraph and simply type `rake` If you want to run a specific Devise test
+(see the devise github repository) set the DEVISE_TEST_PATH.

 Example: ``` rake DEVISE_TEST_PATH=integration/confirmable_test.rb ```